t-markey/sentiment-nlp/README.md

 * The sentence surrounding the word was capped at 40 words.
 This logic is in the ```	def sentence_cropped(self, word):``` method in the Document class, and places the keyword at index 30 of 40 to provide reasonable context within a sentence of excessive length.

+## Roadmap
+Future features include :
+* Scraping recent SEC filings
+* Executing diff comparisons on the notes sections of filings
+* Topic modeling and Sentiment Analysis using Gensim library

 ## Data Sanity Checking

-Initially testing for the frequency of string "people" in all documents in test_docs directory returns 69.
-This is within a reasonable tolerance of the returned value of 68 running the python script.
+Testing that results are within a reasonable tolerance of a simple grep search.

 ```bash
 cd test_docs